IntAIEdu/PRAT/README.md

-# PRET prerequisite annotation tool
+# PRAT prerequisite annotation tool
-PRET is a tool to support the creation and analysis of Gold Standard Concept Maps where nodes are domain concepts and arcs are preresquisite relations between concept pairs.\
+PRAT is a tool to support the creation and analysis of Gold Standard Concept Maps where nodes are domain concepts and arcs are preresquisite relations between concept pairs.\
 It is design according to the principles of **PREAP (PRErequisite Annotation Protocol)**.